Tony-Scavuzzo/linear_algebra/README.md

 It will run an interactive session allowing you to perform various operations like vector addition and determinant calculations.
 It does not use the numpy scipy libraries as an opportunity to practice the essentials of both python and linear algebra.

+For the "info" functionality to work properly, the user must install the "info" folder, then they must edit line 3 of linear_algebra.py so that it reads "path = /path/to/infofolder/info/"